An Interview with Dr. Geoffrey Reed about ICD-11 Training on GCP.Network

 GCP.Network members have exclusive access to the Training Course on ICD-11 CDDR for Mental, Behavioural or Neurodevelopmental Disorders during the pilot phase.
 We are asking GCP.Network members to provide feedback on the structure and function of the units, thereby participating in the development and refinement of the training.
 To enhance implementation around the world, the Training Course will be free and available to all professionals once the pilot phase is completed.
 Additional materials will also be made available to equip professionals globally to serve as resources and provide training in their own workplaces and countries.

 3. Where can I get further training on the ICD-11?

-We are actively working with the WHO International Advisory Group on Training and Implementation for ICD-11 Mental, Behavioural and Neurodevelopmental Disorders, a global group of experts who are developing and evaluating educational, training, and implementation processes of the ICD-11 in their countries.
+We are actively working with the WHO International Advisory Group on Training and Implementation for ICD-11 Mental, Behavioural or Neurodevelopmental Disorders, a global group of experts who are developing and evaluating educational, training, and implementation processes of the ICD-11 in their countries.
 We are collaborating with countries to customize training opportunities so that the trainings are appropriate for specific cultural and linguistic contexts.
 As part of our commitment to advancing training and implementation around the world, we are also making the online training course available in Spanish and we anticipate that the course will be available in additional languages over time.
 A list of additional ICD-11 training opportunities can be found here.

 The training units are currently in the pilot phase, and GCP.Network members are welcome to submit feedback on the units.
 GCP.Network members will also receive email notifications when new units are published on the Global Mental Health Academy.